Nigeria: 'Your Daughter Needs Help - AGN Elections Should Not Be Your Focus' - - Emeka Rollas to Rita Daniels

 He reaffirmed that the guild must remain a safe and protective space for all members.

 "I say this respectfully, if your daughter's home and health are in distress, AGN elections should not be your priority.
-Our Guild must be a safe place, and when people in leadership positions openly justify harmful habits as "a celebrity lifestyle," it puts our younger members at risk.
+Our Guild must be a safe place, and when people in leaderEmeka Rollas (CREDIT: IG)hip positions openly justify harmful habits as "a celebrity lifestyle," it puts our younger members at risk.

 "All those people cheering you up to go become AGN President are your enemies.
 And all those celebs who know this truth but chose to heap blame on Emeka Rollas are worse enemies of our Guild", he said.